 Wesley Snipes Net worth

 He has earned a lot from his acting profession.
-Wesley Snipes net worth is estimated at $10 million as of 2019.
+Wesley Snipes net worth is estimated at $10 million.
 This includes all his property and his present earnings.

 Wesley Snipes earned about $37.9 million between 1996 and 2004 from his acting career but apparently did not pay any taxes during that time.
 He also allegedly filed $12 million worth of false tax returns dating back to 1996.